tiffy74/AirQuality/README.md

 Country - This displays Air Quality data for countries.
 In order to access this data, users will need to enter the country code in two letter ISO format.
 For example the UK can be accessed by entering GB into the search

-// TODO:
+## Key features

+- Asp.net Core
+- Dependency Injection
+- HttpClient

+## TODO List:

-- [ ] Search by full country name
+- Search by full country name
-- [ ] Add measurements data
+- Add measurements data
+- Repository Design Pattern